DETAILED ACTION

 receiving characteristic data of the vehicle component, and

-simulating the impact of the vehicle component … based on the characteristic data.
+simulating the impact of the vehicle component based on the positioning data and based on the characteristic data;

 receiving positioning data for the radar sensor and for the vehicle component with respect to a reference position at the vehicle (Chipengo [p.
-2]: “the performance of these antennas when mounted on a car bumper and fascia will be investigated”; [p.
-5]: “the antenna can be simulated in the exact place where it would be located in normal vehicle operation”),
+5]: “ the engineer simply acquires bumper and facia computer aided designs (CAD) from the vehicle original equipment manufacturer (OEM).
+Using these CAD files, the antenna can be simulated in the exact place where it would be located in normal vehicle operation”),

 receiving characteristic data of the vehicle component (Chipengo [p.
-4]: “the properties of the metallic bumper and dielectric facia can significantly alter the antenna properties”; [p.
-5]: “Effects of a dielectric cover, bumper, and facia on the radiation characteristics of the antenna from Section 2 were investigated using HFSS FEM and HFSS SBR+”), and
+4]: “the properties of the metallic bumper and dielectric facia can significantly alter the antenna properties”), and

 simulating the impact of the vehicle component based on the positioning data and based on the characteristic data (Chipengo [p.
 5]: “Effects of a dielectric cover, bumper, and facia on the radiation characteristics of the antenna from Section 2 were investigated using HFSS FEM and HFSS SBR+”).